MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Mngmentt.md

     2. Select **Process** and then select **Create Sales Quote**.

-    3. Click **Yes** for selecting a customer template.

-    4. In the opened **Select a template for a new customer** page, select the template for EU customers.

-    5. Click **OK** to apply the new customer template card and create a new sales quote.

-    6. A new sales quote is created.
+    3. A new sales quote is created.

-    7. In the **General** FastTab, fill in the following fields:
+    4. In the **General** FastTab, fill in the following fields:

         1. In the **Order Date** and **Document Date** field, enter 1/15/2022.